-Single-dose vaccines approved in Germany are free of thiomersal and mercury!1
+Single-dose vaccines approved in Germany are free of thiomersal and mercury!

 Numerous studies were finally able to refute the suspected connections.
-In 2004, for example, the European Medicines Agency3 revised the evaluation of thiomersal in vaccines.
-It contradicted the suspected links with neurological developmental disorders and concluded that the benefits of vaccination far outweigh the theoretical risks of thiomersal.
+In 2004, for example, the European Medicines Agency revised the evaluation of thiomersal in vaccines.
+It contradicted the suspected links with neurological developmental disorders and concluded that the benefits of vaccination greatly outweigh the theoretical risks of thiomersal.

 In fact, it is important to distinguish between two forms of mercury: Ethyl mercury (etHg), which was present in vaccines, and methyl mercury (meHg), which is absorbed into the body through food (especially fish).
-Ethyl mercury has a much shorter half-life5 than methyl mercury and is therefore excreted more quickly.
+Ethyl mercury has a much shorter half-value period than methyl mercury and is therefore excreted faster.

 - Paul-Ehrlich-Institut (PEI).
 Frage: Sind Quecksilberbestandteile von Impfstoffen schädlich und gefährlich?
 [Internet].
 2014.
 Abgerufen 21.11.2018.
 Verfügbar unter: https://www.pei.de/DE/infos/fachkreise/impfungen-impfstoffe/faq-antworten-impfkritische-fragen/impfung-quecksilber/impfung-quecksilber-thiomersal-inhalt.html